Economy 7 tariff

 The hours of cheap electricity are normally from 12 midnight until 07.00 in winter, and from 01.00 to 08.00 in summer, though this can vary between suppliers.
 Sometimes people talk about ‘day-rate’ and ‘night-rate’, but we prefer to call this ‘on-peak’ and ‘off-peak’.

 The cheap, off-peak rate is about a third of the price of the on-peak electricity.
-This is because demand is lower and energy companies are happy to sell their electricity for less.
+This is because demand for electricity over night is lower and the energy companies are happy to sell their electricity for less.
+Some companies offer similar tariffs to Economy 7 that may have different start and finish times or may also include an hour or two during the day at a cheap rate.

-Economy 7 tariffs need a different kind of electricity meter.
-Unlike a standard meter, it measures the electricity you use during the day and at night separately.
+Economy 7 tariffs need a different kind of electricity meter so that it can. measure the electricity you use during the day and at night separately.
 It might have two sets of dials or displays, as on the image above.

 Is Economy 7 right for me?